 Do you remember the time when I was posting endless amounts of winter-wonderland, frosty, narnia-like scenes on my instagram?
-I was working on a then-secret project with ANA to star their videos.
+I was working on a then-secret project with ANA to star in their videos.

 Maybe you might have already seen a snippet of it on facebook or on their website, but there’s a part 2 that will be upcoming in May/June!
 Keep a look out for it!